mickymacirl/CI-P2-Quiz-RS/README.md

 ### Features to be Added

-- In this quiz it would be useful to have a high scores and to remember username when visiting site.
+- In this quiz, it would be useful to have high scores and to remember username when visiting the site.

 - This quiz could have additional questions from the CISM or other ISACA certifications.

-- Expand the test and have the answers in a seprate json file.
+- Expand the test and have the answers in a separate JSON file.

 - Add more percentage calculations so that all scores are covered.